cube-js/cube/docs/Getting-started.md

 ---

 ## 1. Install with NPM or Yarn
-Cube.js CLI can be installed via NPM or Yarn.
+Cube.js CLI is used for various Cube.js workflows.
+It can be installed via NPM or Yarn.

 ### NPM
 ```bash